klgreguska/docs-aws/docs/service-blocks/index.rst

 * AWS Support powered by AWS Certified Rackers and backed by AWS Enterprise Support

-* Named Account Manager for ongoing business needs
+* Named Customer Success Manager for ongoing business needs

 * Unified billing for all your Rackspace platforms and other Managed Public Cloud Accounts